craigdanj/twitter-app/README.md

 This repository contains the client code for the twitter app.
 The code for the server with which it commmuicates with can be found at [craigdanj/twitter-app-server](https://github.com/craigdanj/twitter-app-server).

-The client is built with ReactJS and the server wit hnode.
+The client is built with ReactJS and the server with Node.

 This project uses the OAuth1.0a authentication mechanism.